Tutorial: Explore a Power BI sample

 Download the Retail Analysis sample .pbix file and open it in Power BI Desktop.

 The file opens in Report view.
-Notice the four tabs at the bottom of the report editor; these tabs represent the four pages in this report.
+There are four tabs at the bottom of the report editor.
+These tabs represent the four pages in this report.
 For this example, the New Stores page is currently selected.

 For a deep dive into the report editor, see Take a tour of the report editor.